-Under the Alaska Statehood Act of 1959, the State was granted 104 million acres of land.
-Alaska Native Claims Settlement Act of 1971 (ANCSA) established Native corporations and an entitlement of 44 million acres for those corporations.

-The Alaska National Interest Lands Conservation Act of 1980 (ANILCA) transferred approximately 100 million acres from BLM administration to the National Park Service and Fish and Wildlife Service.
+- 1) Under the Alaska Statehood Act of 1959, the State was granted 104 million acres of land. - 2) Alaska Native Claims Settlement Act of 1971 (ANCSA) established Native corporations and an entitlement of 44 million acres for those corporations. - The Alaska National Interest Lands Conservation Act of 1980 (ANILCA) transferred approximately 100 million acres from BLM administration to the National Park Service and Fish and Wildlife Service.

-Under ANCSA, the federal government was directed to continue to provide wildland fire suppression on lands conveyed to Native regional and village corporations.
+Under ANCSA, the federal government was directed to continue to provide wildland fire suppression on lands conveyed to Alaska Native regional and village corporations.
 In response to ANILCA, Secretarial Order #3077, dated March 17, 1982, creating "a fire line organization with headquarters in Fairbanks" was issued.
-BLM Alaska Fire Service (AFS) was formed and, in Department of the Interior Manual 620, AFS was assigned the fire suppression responsibility for all Department of Interior administered lands in Alaska and Native Corporation land conveyed under ANCSA.
-Department of Interior administered lands include land managed by the BLM, National Park Service, Fish and Wildlife Service, and the Bureau of Indian Affairs.
-Although AFS implements fire suppression for DOI agencies, individual agencies remain accountable for following agency-specific mandates and policies for resource and wildland fire management.
+The BLM Alaska Fire Service (BLM AFS) was formed, and, in Department of the Interior Manual 620 Ch.
+5, BLM AFS was assigned the fire suppression responsibility for all Department of Interior administered lands in Alaska and Native Corporation land conveyed under ANCSA.
+Department of Interior (DOI) administered lands include land managed by the BLM, National Park Service (NPS), Fish and Wildlife Service (FWS), and the Bureau of Indian Affairs (BIA).
+Although BLM AFS implements fire suppression for DOI agencies, individual agencies remain accountable for following agency-specific mandates and policies for resource and wildland fire management.

-The State of Alaska established a wildland fire suppression organization in the Department of Natural Resources, Division of Forestry (DOF), and, in the mid-1970s, began to gradually assume suppression responsibilities beginning in the Haines area.
+The State of Alaska established a wildland fire suppression organization in the Department of Natural Resources, Division of Forestry (now Division of Forestry & Fire Protection) (DOF), and, in the mid-1970s, began to gradually assume suppression responsibilities beginning in the Haines area.
 A reciprocal fire protection agreement was signed by the BLM AFS, the USFS, and DOF to cooperatively provide fire suppression operations in fire-prone areas.
-Under the agreement, AFS assumed suppression responsibility for wildland fires in the northern half of Alaska, regardless of ownership.
-By 1985, DOF had assumed suppression responsibility for wildland fires in Southcentral and most of Southwestern Alaska, as well as in portions of the Central Interior adjacent to the road-system.
+Under the agreement, BLM AFS assumed suppression responsibility for wildland fires in the northern half of Alaska, regardless of ownership.
+By 1985, DOF had assumed suppression responsibility for wildland fires in Southcentral and most of Southwestern Alaska, as well as in portions of the Central Interior Alaska adjacent to the road-system.
 The U.S. Forest Service assumed suppression responsibility for state, federal, and Native lands within the boundaries of the Chugach and Tongass National Forests.

-In 2010, the reciprocal fire protection agreements between the Protecting Agencies (DOF, BLM AFS, and USFS) and the individual memorandum of agreement between land management agencies (FWS, NPS, BIA) were consolidated into the 2015 Alaska Master Cooperative Wildland Fire Management and Stafford Act Agreement (Alaska Master Agreement).
-The Alaska Master Agreement and its exhibits (including the Alaska Statewide Operating Plan and this AlWFMP) currently define the roles and responsibilities of the Jurisdictional and Protecting Agencies as well as operating procedures for fire management in Alaska.
+2025 Review XVII Appendix G. History of Fire Management Planning in Alaska In 2010, the reciprocal fire protection agreements between the Protecting Agencies (DOF, BLM AFS, and USFS) and the individual memorandum of agreement between land management agencies (FWS, NPS, BIA) were consolidated into the 2015 Alaska Master Cooperative Wildland Fire Management and Stafford Act Agreement (Alaska Master Agreement).
+The Alaska Master Agreement and its exhibits (including the Alaska Statewide Operating Plan and this AIWFMP) currently define the roles and responsibilities of the Jurisdictional and Protecting Agencies as well as operating procedures for fire management in Alaska.